thomcc/mozutil-fish/README.md

 <runs tps against all tests on stage>

 $ tps -h
-usage: tps [options] TEST
+usage: tps [command] [options] TEST

-- makes running tps easier. see also tps_update and tps_setup
+  Makes running tps easier.

-- TEST may be be one of the test files or the string 'all'
+commands:
+  tps help           Print this message tps run [TEST]     (default) run a test by name, or `all` for all tests tps setup          Install a new venv, setup configs, and create test accounts tps update         Update the TPS venv then exit

 options:
-  --help, -h         print this and exit
-  --no-headless      don't run in headless mode --binary, -b PATH  specify binary (defaults to auto) --update, -u       update the tps venv even if it seems unnecessary --no-update        don't bother checking if we should update the tps venv --config, -c CONF  use the specified config (prod|dev|stage = prod) --stage, -S        equivalent to --config stage --dev, -D          equivalent to --config dev --prod, -P         equivalent to --config prod
+  --help, -h         print this message and exit --no-headless, -H  don't run in headless mode --binary, -b PATH  specify binary (defaults to auto) --update, -u       update the tps venv even if it seems unnecessary --no-update, -n    don't bother checking if we should update the tps venv --config, -c CONF  use the specified config (prod|dev|stage = prod) --stage, -S        equivalent to --config stage --dev, -D          equivalent to --config dev --prod, -P         equivalent to --config prod --raw, -r          Don't do any formatting of the logfile (by default it will
+                     try to make things clearer)
 ```

-#### tps_setup

-probably will be rolled into `tps` soon.

-- sets folders up so that the `tps` command works
-- will create restmail firefox accounts for you on stage, dev, and prod.
-- will make tps config files that you can use to run using these.
-- just run `tps_setup` and it will prompt you for the rest.

-#### tps_update

-updates your tps venv. that's all. probably will be rolled into `tps` soon.

 #### fxacct